asherniu/CS-249-Project/README.md

 # CS-249-Project

+# The adjacency matrix is too large to be stored in github (3GB).
+Download here https://drive.google.com/open?id=1orqLdeP1HLexc1CWqtN0mRGK2gMYatrX or run the generation codes in model 2 or 3 (about 10-15 min to generate)

 # Model 1 Naive Bayes:
 You can find the codes in the NaiveBayes_Jupyter.ipynb.
 It will require author_feature.pickle and author_features.pickle.
 Both can be generated, downloaded and came with the repo.
 You can also run NaiveBayes_Python.py if you prefer python codes.